GIFT ACCEPTANCE POLICY

 The confidentiality of donors and their records is a high priority for the CAF.
 Information regarding the amounts of individual gifts is confidential.
 Appropriate biographical and financial information will be shared with volunteers only when relevant to fundraising programs.
 All requests for anonymity will be respected.
 No individual other than authorized staff and authorized volunteers will have access to individual donor files.

-The General Staff is empowered to grant any exception to these general policies to encourage significant gifts or improve benefactor relationships.
-Recommendation for exception can be made by the Gift Acceptance Committee and accepted by a majority vote by the General Staff.
+The Board of the receiving entity is empowered to grant any exception to these general policies to encourage significant gifts or improve benefactor relationships.
+Recommendation for exception can be made by the Gift Acceptance Committee and accepted by a majority vote by the receiving entity.

-A. General Review: The Gift Acceptance Committee shall periodically (but no less frequently than every five years) review these policies to ensure that they continue to accurately describe the policies of the CAF with respect to acceptance of charitable gifts, and shall propose to the General Staff for adoption those revisions that they shall determine to be necessary or appropriate for the Gift Acceptance Policy to accurately reflect the policies of the CAF.
+A. General Review: The Gift Acceptance Committee shall periodically (but no less frequently than every five years) review these policies to ensure that they continue to accurately describe the policies of the CAF with respect to acceptance of charitable gifts, and shall propose to the Board of the Receiving Entity for adoption of those revisions that they shall determine to be necessary or appropriate for the Gift Acceptance Policy to accurately reflect the policies of the CAF.

-B. Specified Review: As recommended by the Gift Acceptance Committee, these policies may be reviewed and ratified by the General Staff each time the President/CEO determines that the CAF will embark on a capital or other fundraising campaign.
+B. Specified Review: As recommended by the Gift Acceptance Committee, these policies may be reviewed and ratified by the Board of the Receiving each time the President/CEO determines that the CAF will embark on a capital or other fundraising campaign.
 These policies shall also be reviewed upon the enactment or promulgation of legislation or regulatory rules affecting fundraising and gift acceptance by the CAF, to assure continued compliance by the CAF with relevant legislation and rules.